Static libraries (C++/CX)

 On the Configuration Properties > C/C++ page, set Consume Windows Runtime Extension to Yes (/ZW).

-When you compile a new static library, if you make a call to a Win32 API that's excluded for Windows Store apps, the compiler will raise error C3861, “Identifier not found.”
-To look for an alternative method that's supported for the Windows Runtime, see Alternatives to Windows APIs in Windows Store apps.
+When you compile a new static library, if you make a call to a Win32 API that's excluded for Windows 8.x Store apps, the compiler will raise error C3861, “Identifier not found.”
+To look for an alternative method that's supported for the Windows Runtime, see .75568012-61E0-41CC-A4DF-C698F54F21EC

 If you consume a static library that creates public ref classes, public interface classes, or public value classes, the linker raises this warning: